bragboy/horoscope/README.md

     gem 'horoscope'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install horoscope

 Then you can start using this by passing a Time object along with latitude and longitude

     #To calculate Sachin Tendulkar's horoscope